Skip to content

 Sure, you can easily identify the issue within seconds when only a few parameters and conditions are involved in the decision-making process.
 But what if there are dozens or even hundreds of parameters and conditions?

-Imagine your AI has to consider 100 different parameters during decision-making time, for example:
+Imagine an agent has to consider 100 different parameters during decision-making time, for example:

 • My health = 70